Alindi

 Alindi, also known as Futa Benadir, is a Somali fabric.
 Usually worn as part of a traditional garment, it is recognizable today by its various colorful stripes.
+The most favored color pattern is the midab boqoreed (royal colors), originally inspired by the coat colors of certain goats.
 The fabric has remained a symbol of Somali heritage for many centuries and is worn in ceremonies and festivities.

 History

 The city of Mogadishu historically served as a textile manufacturing center, exporting cloths across the Indian Ocean, Red Sea, and the Gulf.
 In 1330, Ibn Battuta visited the city and described its “unequalled” textiles as being exported all the way to Egypt and elsewhere.
 By the 19th century, it was estimated that one in five residents of Mogadishu were weavers.

 Eventually the prestigious textile industry faced competition from the importation of mass-produced cotton fabrics from abroad, most notably from mills in America.
 However, Somalis continued to prefer locally made cloth over imported ones.
 To compete with the cheaper American imports, Somali craftsmen began sourcing cotton from the Benadir hinterland.
 Whereas cotton fiber had previously been imported, by the 1880s travelers reported an abundance of local cultivation along the Shebelle River.
 The raw cotton would then be transported to coastal towns by donkeys or camels, where it was cleaned of seeds and spun into thread.

 A 1920 report recorded several hundred looms operating in Mogadishu, primarily worked by men.
 Cloth production also took place in other towns along the Benadir coast, particularly in Merca, with exports reaching Mombasa and Zanzibar.
-Maritime exports of cotton goods across eastern Africa were estimated to be 360,000 to 380,000 pieces annually in the 1840s, with a significant portion of cloth also traded inland to southern Ethiopia.
+Maritime exports of cotton goods across eastern Africa from Somalia were estimated to be 360,000 to 380,000 pieces annually in the 1840s, with a significant portion of cloth also traded inland to southern Ethiopia.
 Items such as artisanal caps and shawls were also exported to nearby countries.

 Despite the arrival of factory-made yarn, Somali women continued to spin, and were the first in sub-Saharan Africa to adopt the use of small hand-powered spinning wheel technology.
 Well into the 1950s, over a thousand households on the Benadir coast were still engaged in weaving, and locally made textiles came to serve as high-status items reserved for special occasions.